Siddardha-Maganti-Sage/coupons_accepted/README.md

-# coupons_accepted
-In this first practical application assignment of the program, you will seek to answer the question, “Will a customer accept the coupon?”
-The goal of this project is to use what you know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those who did not.
-Coupon Acceptance Analysis Report
+# Coupon Acceptance Analysis Report

+Overview:

-OverviewThis report explores customer behavior based on whether they accepted or declined coupons.
-The dataset includes a variety of demographic, behavioral, and contextual variables.
-Our objective is to highlight key differences between these two customer groups and visualize trends that can inform marketing strategies.
+This report examines customer behavior based on their acceptance or decline of coupons.
+The dataset comprises various demographic, behavioral, and contextual variables.

 1. Dataset Summary

+Data set used:

+Jupiter Notebook link:

 Total records: 12,584